Skip to contents

 8. Once the developer has addressed your comments, approve the pull request (the developer will then merge the PR and close the issue).

-Merging into master
+Merging into main

 2. Make sure all changes on develop are summarized in NEWS.md.